 I had covered the drug war in Brasil and seen some ugly stuff, but I had signed up for that and expected to know that stuff.
 I never expected to see a neighborhood where I had grown up, turned into a war zone.

 It felt as if my childhood memories of independence and joy where being ripped away and replaced with SWAT Teams, ambulances, and people crying throughout the streets of a community, where I grew up.

 Later that day, as I was sitting in Aiello’s Pizza place, where I had been going since I was a child, somebody got a call that their loved one had die.
 The entire pizza parlor erupted in crying and screaming as the terror of white nationalism dug deep scars in all of us.

 I can’t tell you how many times I’ve cried over the last year.
 I go by that synagogue all the time, and I think of that terror that day.
 I replay the images of the SWAT Team retaking the temple a million times in my mind, and it’s still so painful.
 I think of the cold drizzling rain that morning.

-I can’t tell you how many times as a yinzer Jew that I thought of the sacrifices we in the Jewish community, where forced to make because we were targeted for our advocacy on behalf of immigrants.
+To be honest, I can’t tell you how many times as a yinzer Jew that I thought of the sacrifices we in the Jewish community, where forced to make because we were targeted for our advocacy on behalf of immigrants.

 A while ago, I asked my friend Ira Grupper, who had been with SNCC in Mississippi in the 1960s, how he got over the pain of seeing fellow organizers killed Mississippi.
 He told me, “you don’t get over it.
 You just get stronger.
 It’s just a pain that lives inside of you that pushes you to fighter hard, be stronger, and sacrifice even more to win”.